-- All applicants shall satisfy the IADT requirements for proficiency in English language, i.e. IELTS 6.0 (academic) or equivalent for all Level 6, Level 7 or Level 8 programmes and IELTS 7.0 (academic) for entry to a Level 9 or 10 programme. - process any personal data securely and not disclose to any unauthorised parties, in compliance with the terms of the Data Protection Act - register qualified students onto the appropriate year of the programmes, collect tuition fees, provide programme provision and administration at IADT, record exemptions and, on successful completion of the programme of study, award relevant IADT degree and issue a European Diploma Supplement which will document the advanced entry pathway - seek to arrange living accommodation to successful partner students for the first month of study in IADT, such accommodation to be booked and the deposit paid by the date specified by IADT and being subject to the appropriate accommodation fee, which is in addition to the tuition fee; - the recruitment of suitably qualified students to its programmes which may be considered by IADT as suitable for advanced standing to selected IADT degrees; - inform each other of any significant changes which are made to the programme(s) covered by this Agreement and at least every 5 years, review the appropriateness of the links between the specified programmes
+- Provide for the enrolment of x number of students exiting from the partner's programme at IADT on the agreed IADT sister programme, as selected by the partner based on the criteria specified in the appendix - All applicants shall satisfy the IADT requirements for proficiency in English language, i.e. IELTS (academic) 6.0 6.5 with not less than 6.0 in any one component or equivalent for all Level 7 or Level 8 programmes and IELTS (academic) 7.0 for entry to a Level 9 or 10 programme. - Process any personal data securely and not disclose to any unauthorised parties, in compliance with the terms of the General Data Protection Regulations 2018

+- IADT shall register qualified students onto the appropriate year of the programmes, collect tuition fees, provide programme provision and administration at IADT, record exemptions and, on successful completion of the programme of study, award relevant IADT degree and issue a European Diploma Supplement which will document the advanced entry pathway were appropriate - Inform each other of any significant changes which are made to the programme(s) covered by this Agreement and at least every 5 years, review the appropriateness of the links between the specified programmes